 Try to self-massage by lying on the floor with your knees bent.
 Secure the ball on your lower back and gently roll over tender spots.

 We hold a significant amount of muscle tension and soreness in our buttocks.

 Often the pain in your lower back is emanating from trigger points in your buttocks.
 To get into the meaty gluteus maximus muscles, sit on a ball and roll in all directions.

 Try to self-massage by leaning back to roll just below the hip bone.
-For more pressure, prop the foot to the side you are rolling out on the opposite knee (figure four position).
+For more pressure, prop your foot to the side you are rolling out on the opposite knee (figure four position).